ferguf/demo-wiki/about.md

 title: About
 ---

-This is an about page about this awesome site.
+This site is maintained and operated by X an Y
-Hope you love it!

 Reasons:
 - its great.